amannj/comtradeRggregator/README.md

   tradecode = "H2",
   year = 2012
 )
 da2
 #> Austria Germany
 #>    TRUE    TRUE
 ```

 The same can also be done for monthly data.
-As seen below, only
+As seen below, only for
-`Germany` has `monthly` `HS2007` trade date for the first month of
+`Germany`, `monthly` trade data for January 2020 following the `HS2007`
-`2020` available.
+is available.

 ``` r
 da3 <- is.available_Comtrade(